Heroes (Johnny Cash and Waylon Jennings album)

-Heroes is an album by country singers Johnny Cash (his 72nd overall album release) and Waylon Jennings, released on Columbia Records in 1986 (see 1986 in music).
+Heroes is a duet studio by American country music singers Johnny Cash (his 72nd overall album release) and Waylon Jennings, released on Columbia Records in 1986 (see 1986 in music).

 Background

 Cash and Jennings first met in the mid sixties.
 Cash, who had fallen in love with June Carter but could not move in with her because her divorce was not final, rented a one-bedroom apartment in Madison, Tennessee so he could be close to her (the period is documented in the Cash biopic Walk the Line, with Waylon played by his son Shooter Jennings).
 "It was like a sitcom; we were the original 'Odd Couple,'" Jennings wrote in his memoir.
 "I was supposed to clean up, and John was the one doing the cooking.
 If I'd be in one room polishing, he'd be in the other room making a mess...making himself a mess."
 Comically, although both men were taking amphetamines by the fistful, each tried to hide it from each other.
 In 1978, in the midst of Waylon's superstar success as a key figure in the outlaw country movement, the pair scored a #2 hit duet with "There Ain't No Good Chain Gang."
 The duo had previously worked with Willie Nelson and Kris Kristofferson to form the highly successful Highwaymen, with whom they would work together again in the early 1990s, but Heroes was their first and only full-length LP.